ChristopherDuggan/WoD/rules.md

 all subsequent bashing damage is lethal, starting from the top of the health chart.

-**Lethal Damage** - harm dealt by guns, blades, long falls, sharp impacts, electrical burns, puncture wounds, deadly poisons, fatal diseases, and other mortal injuries.
+**Lethal Damage** - harm dealt by guns, blades, long falls, sharp impacts, eletrical burns, puncture wounds, deadly poisons, fatal diseases, and other mortal injuries.
 The average character cannot soak lethal damage.

-Unlike bashing damage, lethal may cause a character's health to deteriorate without medical care (int + medicine) to stabilize.
+Unlike bashing damage, lethal may cause a character's health to deteriorate without mediacl care (int + medicine) to stabilize.

 At all levels below Hurt(2), untreated lethal wounds grow one level worse each day.